callmeteni/README/README.md

 # Teniola's Notes
 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Teniola's](https://github.com/callmeteni/README/edit/master/README.md) for the Lighthouse Labs Web Development Bootcamp.